Wellwick/IVVR/README.md

 The IP you will be using most will start as `137.205.112.XX`.
 XX tends to align with the viglab-## machine that you are at, displayed on the bash terminal.
 You can also use `ifconfig` to get information on what your current IP is.
 Keep in mind the ports that are opened on the DCS machines are in the range 9090-9099, both on TCP and UDP (Unity uses UDP).

+# Recording and viewing video

+The `record <FILENAME>` can be used to record the screen to the designated fileplacement.
+It's recommended that you save videos to /var/tmp/ as writing to the disk will be faster than writing to the network.

+To view the video after, make use of `mplayer <FILENAME>` to view the video.
+The file recording is set to be 720p, however this can be edited by looking at the documentation for ffmpeg.

+If you need to export the video at all, you can make use of mencoder to convert the video to a more usable format.
+Have a look at `mencoder -ovc help` for the list of available codecs.

 # Current Problems

 The audio jack for the Vive does not seem to be working.
 For now, will need a long cable to attach to the tower in order to hear audio.